cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   distribution over the set `Q`.
 - For two byte arrays `x` and `y`, write `x || y` to denote their concatenation.
+- We assume that all byte arrays are defined in big-endian orientation.

 # Protocol {#protocol}